SharePoint/sp-dev-docs/docs/general-development/overview-of-sharepoint-and-the-volume-shadow-copy-service.md

 > **Note:**
-> See "Restoring" in  [VSS requestors and SharePoint 2013](vss-requestors-and-sharepoint.md) for important information about restorations.
+> See "Restoring" in  [VSS requestors and SharePoint](vss-requestors-and-sharepoint.md) for important information about restorations.